hunzlausman/Browser_phone/README.md

         dest_no : int
         your_extension : int

-##### After that, go to AddLineHtml() method and modify html accordingly to edit the htl elements for call progress section.You can append the final html to any part or section of your web page in that function accordingly.
+##### After that, go to AddLineHtml() method and modify html accordingly to edit the html elements for call progress section.You can append the final html to any part or section of your web page in that function accordingly.

 #### You can see the coments describing all the elements' functionalities respectively.You can add eventListener in jS to call these functions.
 #### For Example: